wavegate/TodoList/README.md

 # Frontend Todolist

-This is a frontend solution to the [Todo list design from Behance](https://www.behance.net/gallery/113320609/ToDo-List-%28Daily-UI-Challenge%29?tracking_source=search_projects%7Ctodo+list).
+This is a frontend solution to a todolist design.

 ## Table of contents